1lucasmaglio/1lucasmaglio/README.md

 - 🎯 Looking for an **internship in software development**
 - 🗣️ Native Portuguese speaker · Advanced English

-### 🚀 What I'm building
+### 📚 What I'm studying

 **[Sistema de Projetos e Portfólio](https://github.com/1lucasmaglio/SistemaProjetos)**
-A Java project for managing academic projects.
-It helps me practice classes and objects, business rules, collections, and saving data in CSV files.
+A Java project I'm studying as part of my coursework to understand classes and objects, business rules, collections, and saving data in CSV files.

 ### 🧰 Technologies I'm learning